Whatsapp Icon

 • What are the potential side effects of the proposed treatments?

-Being aware of possible side effects can help you prepare and manage them effectively if they occur.
+Being aware of possible side effects can help you prepare for and manage them effectively if they occur.

 • How will the treatment affect my daily life?